Immunizations available at UHS

 Human Papillomavirus (HPV)

-This three-dose vaccine is recommended for all women ages 11–26 and men ages 11–21.
+This three-dose vaccine is recommended for female identifying individuals, ages 11–26 and male identifying individuals, ages 11–21.

 A three-dose series of this vaccine is recommended for all young adults prior to entering college.